gosweetspot/freight-api/v2/POST_neworders.md

 The body of the message should be sent as an JSON array.

 - **packingslipno** - Specify the unique order number from your source system, that was used as the packing slip no when the order was published
-- **consignee** נrecepient name
+- **consignee** - recepient name
-- **address1** נaddress line 1, eg, building identifier, like Level 1, Fisher House, etc.
+- **address1** - address line 1, eg, building identifier, like Level 1, Fisher House, etc.
-- **address2** נaddress line 2, street name
+- **address2** - address line 2, street name
-- **suburb** נsuburb name
+- **suburb** - suburb name
-- **city** נcity name or state name.
+- **city** - city name or state name.
 Depending on destination country, if state information is available, this should be the abbreviated state code
-- **postcode** נpost code, for NZ addresses, this can be left blank if unknown.
+- **postcode** - post code, for NZ addresses, this can be left blank if unknown.
-- **country** נISO Alpha 2 country code, eg NZ, AU, US, UK, CN
+- **country** - ISO Alpha 2 country code, eg NZ, AU, US, UK, CN
-- **delvref** נOrder number, or customer reference for this order.
+- **delvref** - Order number, or customer reference for this order.
-- **delvinstructions** נAny specific instructions to be printed on the label.
+- **delvinstructions** - Any specific instructions to be printed on the label.
-- **contactname** נname of person, optional.
+- **contactname** - name of person, optional.
-- **contactphone** נphone number of person, optional.
+- **contactphone** - phone number of person, optional.
-- **email** נemail address for track & trace email, optional.
+- **email** - email address for track & trace email, optional.

 ***

 ## Return format
-A string object with *true* for a successfult submit or *false* for an ignored submit
+JSON object array per order with *true* for a successfult submit or *false* for an ignored submit

 ***